 Starting a New Role: What to expect in Your Employment Contract

 When commencing a new job, you will no doubt be full of excitement and be keen to make a good first impression.
 It is still imperative that you review your employment contract and query anything that seems incorrect.
-Your employment contract should include the following information:
+Your contracts of employment should include the following information:

 It may be that restrictive covenants are also included, which you should review carefully before signing.